KacperKartus/STARsim/README.md

 ### Setting up the environment
 1. Clone the repository into a working directory on your machine
 2. Create a virtual environment and install required packages:
-    * If using conda use file environment.yaml  with:
+    * If using conda, use file environment.yaml  with:
       ```
       conda env create -f environment.yml
       ```
-    * if using pip use requirements.txt:
+    * If using pip, use requirements.txt:
        ```
       cd YourWorkingDirectory/STARsim
       python -m venv STARsimEnv